„This can’t wait. I am afraid it’s exceedingly urgent.“

-- Protagonist listens to a piece of music, make it double when it’s a symphony and enhance your reading experience by putting on the music in question (Rossinies Thieving magpie to go with “The Wind-Up Bird Chronicle”).
-Official Haruki Muracami webpage also have a soundtrack section for iTunes users.
+- Protagonist listens to a piece of music, make it double when it’s a symphony and enhance your reading experience by putting on the music in question (Rossini’s Thieving magpie to go with “The Wind-Up Bird Chronicle”).
+Official Haruki Murakami webpage also has a soundtrack section for iTunes users.

-- Somebody mentions, discusses or contemplates over an old movie or a book.
+- Somebody mentions or contemplates over an old movie or a book.

 - Somebody is divorced.

-- Protagonist goes to a library or somebody works/worked in a library.
+- The protagonist goes to a library or somebody works/worked in a library.